Package 'themis'

 over_ratio

 A numeric value for the ratio of the minority-to-majority frequencies.
 The default value (1) means that all other levels are sampled up to have the same frequency as the most occurring level.
-A value of 0.5 would mean that the minority levels will have (at most) (approximately) half as many rows than the majority level.
+A value of 0.5 would mean that the minority levels will have (at most) (approximately) half as many rows as the majority level.
+See vignette("ratio", package = "themis") for more details.

 Details